 These are typically group activities and a great way to meet other land trust supporters and outdoors people while also giving something back to the preserves.

 We need Trailblazers more than anything else.
-With over 30 publicly accessible nature preserves to maintain, there’s always lots to do.
+With dozens of publicly accessible nature preserves to maintain, there’s always lots to do.
 Please signup for “Trailblazers” in the form if you can give a couple days a year to the Trailblazer team.
 It’s a great way to get outdoors with other good people.

 Work days occur in different seasons, and locations vary around the Finger Lakes region.
 You can feel free to sign up for whichever ones fit your schedule and abilities and interests.